The Testament of Freedom: History

 The piece was written for the Virginia Glee Club while Thompson was teaching at the University of Virginia, and was meant to celebrate the bicentennial of the birth of Thomas Jefferson; consequently, the text for the work was taken from Jefferson's writings.
 Although it was meant as an occasional work, the piece was soon seen as an opportunity to project an uplifting message about the United States in wartime; its premiere was recorded by CBS and quickly broadcast nationwide.
 It was also transmitted by shortwave radio over the United States Office of War Information (OWI) network to Allied servicemen stationed in Europe.

 On April 14, 1945, it was performed by Serge Koussevitzky and the Boston Symphony Orchestra at Carnegie Hall as part of a concert in memory of Franklin D. Roosevelt, who had died two days earlier.
-The piece continues to be popular and is performed frequently by men's choruses.
+The piece continues to be popular and is performed frequently by men's choruses, as well as mixed choruses.
+In November 2017, the UVA University Singers and Charlottesville Symphony led by conductor Michael Slon recorded the orchestrated SATB version on UVA's Old Cabell Hall stage, site of the world premiere.